Azure/azure-openai-landing-zone/foundation/aistudio-infra/README.md

 - **New or Existing Resource Group**: Ensure you have a new or an existing resource group with contributor permissions.
 - **Azure OpenAI Enabled**: Azure OpenAI service must be enabled on your Azure subscription.
 - **Existing Virtual Network (VNet)**: A VNet should be pre-provisioned with permissions to deploy a Private Endpoint in a subnet.
+Connectivity to the VNet should be established from on-premises or local machine.
 - **Existing Private DNS Zone**: You should have a private DNS zone for the below DNS names.

     ```